ViTeXFTW/ZeroSyntax-Highlight/README.md

 ## Introduction
 **ZeroHour-Highlight** is a simple syntax highlighter for map.ini files in Command & Conquer Generals Zero Hour.
 This project aims to provide a simple and easy syntax highlighting to help find errors, structure and understand the map.ini file.
+This project don't have any warning or error handling this will be handled in [ZeroSyntax-Diagnostics](https://github.com/ViTeXFTW/ZeroSyntax-Diagnostics)
 The project will firstly focus on supporting map.ini files which works in the basegame (not modded).

 ## Showcase